samhenrigold/windows-dev-docs/hub/apps/design/app-settings/store-and-retrieve-app-data.md

 localSettings.Values.Remove("exampleSetting");
 ```

 To delete a composite setting, use the [**ApplicationDataCompositeValue.Remove**](/uwp/api/windows.storage.applicationdatacompositevalue.remove) method.
-This example deletes the local `exampleCompositeSetting` composite setting we created in an earlier example.
+This example deletes the local `exampleCompositeSetting` composite setting we created in an earlier example:

 ```csharp
 Windows.Storage.ApplicationDataContainer localSettings =